EDIT – 2019 Version is now live and AVAILABLE HERE.

 Again pushing that 6lb limit, this is not a light laptop.
 That said, a 1060 GPU, advertised 7 hour battery life, solid SSD and CPU options, if you can handle the weight and “gamer” styling, this could be an option for you.
 Please keep in mind, there are several machines in the Predator line-up, including massive 17” and larger machines loaded with power but lacking portability and battery life.

-Striking a balance between the generic Asus laptops and the top tier Zephyrus, their is the Strix line of laptops.
-Available with up to a 1070 GPU, slightly over an inch thick and weighting 4.8lbs, its a good balance of power and portability.
+Striking a balance between the generic Asus laptops and the top tier Zephyrus, there is the Strix line of laptops.
+Available with up to a 1070 GPU, slightly over an inch thick and weighing 4.8lbs, its a good balance of power and portability.
 Battery life in reviews seems to come in around 4+ hours, a reasonable amount.

 Slightly cheaper, slightly bigger and with worse battery life, there is also the P56 series of laptops from Gigabyte.
 Capable of up to 1070 GPUs, these are another solid choice and are actually available for purchase.

-A few years ago who would every have expected Microsoft to be on this list?
-In fact, they make one of the single best options out there if you are willing to make two very large sacrifices, money and power.
+A few years ago who would ever have expected Microsoft to be on this list?
+In fact, they make one of the single best options out there if you are willing to make two very large sacrifices, money, and power.